HR Leading with Persuasion

 When the options are equal, we tend to be risk averse when the problem is framed in terms of gains (Plan A), and risk seeking when the problem is framed in terms of losses (Plan D).

-2) Principle of Consistency
+2. Principle of Consistency Persuasion

-3) Principle of Recognition
+3. Principle of Recognition Persuasion

 It has also been shown that people feel indebted to a person who has performed a thoughtful or helpful act which is unintended.
 This does not mean you have to be a toady or sycophant.
 If you genuinely give from the heart without expecting something in return, the receiving person's gratitude will naturally follow.
 Regardless of how we are perceived, or how other people perceive us, you can't build bridges if you throw stones at the people you need to work on them with you, can you?
 It's about team building, not team breaking.

-4 Principle of Social Proof
+4. Principle of Social Proof Persuasion

 A simple experiment was performed on a busy street that had interesting results.
-The experimenter stopped in the middle of the sidewalk and stared upwards during a busy lunch hour.
+The experimenter stopped in the middle of the side-walk and stared upwards during a busy lunch hour.
 One or two people did likewise.
 Next, the experimenter used several people to do the same thing, and the result was that more people stopped to look up.
 When the same experiment was done with an even larger group, many more people stopped to look up and stare.

-5) Principle of the Authority Figure
+5. Principle of the Authority Figure Persuasion

 We all have met those people who have made us sigh with annoyance when they pretentiously engage in name dropping.
 And, in a sense, this is exactly what you should do also, except without being obnoxious and snooty about it.
 You could simply say in a casual manner, 'You know, I just happened to mention this to the V.P. of finance the other day, and she seemed really enthusiastic about this proposal.'